Real-Wizard/Wizard-Cogs/README.md

 You Can Contact Me Through Discord MasterKnight#1375

 # Credits
-Apex-Sigma For Some Of The Jokes Codes
+Apex-Sigma For Some Of The Jokes Codes\n
 Thanks To [Palmtree5](https://github.com/palmtree5) For Helping In Bump